MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aggregations-auto.md

 ---
 title: Automatic aggregations overview
-description: Describes using automatic aggregations to optimize query performance for DirectQuery datasets.
+description: Learn about how to use automatic aggregations to optimize query performance for DirectQuery datasets.
 author: minewiskan
 ms.author: owend
 ms.reviewer: ''